mathiiii-dev/SnowTricks/README.md

 ## Admin account

-With the database test you have two admin accounts which are :
+With the database you have one admin accounts :
 ```
 Pseudo : Mathias
 Password : password